carlosjennings1991/School_District_Analysis/README.md

 * How does school size affect outcome?
 * How does funding per pupil affect outcome?
 * How does each individual grade perform?

-A secondary goal was to correct for tainted data, the reading & math scores for ninth graders in Thomas High School, which had to be corrected for.

 <br />
 Code and analysis can be found [here](https://github.com/carlosjennings1991/School_District_Analysis/blob/main/PyCitySchools_Challenge_testing.ipynb)